chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/using-addons.md

 ## Sharing Addons With The Team

 Knobs is a great way to get non-developers playing with your components and stories.
-However, it can be difficult for them to run the storybook on their local machine.
+However, it can be difficult for them to run the Storybook on their local machine.
 That's why deploying your storybook to an online location can be really helpful.
 In the next chapter we'll do just that!